Adlef/Starbucks/README.md

 3. Starbucks.ipynb: contains the Starbucks Promotion Strategies.
 4. test_results.py: contains functions to evaluate the IRR and NIR values.
 File is provided by Starbucks.

+## Results

+The simplest approach showed optimistic results, and even did better than the Starbuck’s model.
+On the other hand, the complexity of the Two Model Approach, combined with its sensitiveness regarding the cut-off, did not work.
+The biggest challenge was to handle the imbalanced data.
+It is true that SMOTE helped us to overcome this issue but it has also disadvantages; while generating synthetic examples, SMOTE does not take into consideration neighboring examples can be from other classes.
+This can increase the overlapping of classes and can introduce additional noise.
+And as found before, the decision limit between our two classes is not so clearly defined, therefore it might have biased our results.
+More hyperparameters from the GradientBoostingClassifier algorithm could have been trained thanks to GridSearchCV, or simply comparing these results to other classifier algorithms.

 ## Requirements

 Anaconda, Imblearn, Statsmodels, Seaborn